AeJohnson13/HPC-Benchmarking-2026/README.md

 # HPC Benchmarking Code- Framework
-Code for the 2026 HPC benchmarking project framework\
+Code for the 2026 HPC benchmarking project framework.

 The framework is structured as follows: